 and the Church’s response

 Homelessness is an issue that affects every village, town and city across the UK, and is increasing every year.
 With changes to the benefits system, an uncertain and sometimes volatile employment market, and a greater complexity to mental health conditions, the reasons for someone becoming homeless are never ‘black and white’ and contribute to an ever-growing and changing need for help and intervention.
-The Church has always been on the forefront of engaging volunteers, raising funds and donating resources to lead their own outreaches, and support other organistations, to the homeless in our diocese.
+The Church has always been on the forefront of helping those who find themselves homeless, by running its own projects and supporting other organisations.
+Find out below how you can help.

-The Open Church project is an eight-week scheme to serve people affected by homelessness and crisis during the coldest time of the year - January, February and March.
-Overnight accommodation and hot nutritious meals are provided, as well as friendship and support for people who are experiencing homelessness.
-A different church will host 12 guests each night of the week.
+These two projects help people affected by homelessness and crisis during the coldest time of the year - January, February and March.
+Overnight accommodation and hot nutritious meals are provided within churches in Portsmouth and Gosport, as well as friendship and support for people who are experiencing homelessness.
+A different church will host a dozen or so guests each night of the week.
 There's a warm welcome in each venue, a hot meal, comfortable and warm clean bedding (provided by each church) and a peaceful night’s sleep.
 In the morning there's a simple breakfast (tea and toast) and guests depart by 8am.

 Inspired by the words of Jesus in Matthew 25:38-40, St Simon’s Church, Southsea, open their doors every Sunday at 6pm to welcome people who maybe homeless, vulnerable and lonely.